 Italy is gorgeous and life is pretty good,

-so the positives almost always overshadow whatever negatives develop.
+However, if you are determined, the positives almost always overshadow whatever negatives develop.

 Still translating in your head?
 Wanna speak Italian for real?
 Check out Stefano's courses to think directly in Italian and become fluent fast!